 The fourth problem is that with hard-wired devices, 802.1X will drop the port if the interface goes down – that is, if the cable is unplugged, or the device at the endpoint is not responsive.
-However, on wireless networks the status of the physical link condition cannot be trusted.
+However, on wireless networks, the status of the physical link condition cannot be trusted.
 An attacker can access the physical medium used to transmit the signal – the air, for example.
-Thus anyone within broadcast range could execute a denial-of-service attack against a client system and then take the client’s place before the wireless access point notices.
+Thus anyone within the broadcast range could execute a denial-of-service attack against a client system and then take the client’s place before the wireless access point notices.

 Additionally, attackers can send disassociation messages to wireless clients, preventing them from disconnecting properly from the access point by sending an 802.1X EAPOL Logoff message.

 There are a number of WPA cracking tools that attempt to determine the initial shared secret when WPA-P SK is used.
 Once this secret is known, the base key and session keys can be recreated, and traffic to and from clients and the access point can be decrypted on the fly.
 Alternatively, attackers can record traffic and then mount an offline attack at a later time, allowing the use of greater computational resources.

 For the majority of these tools to work, the attacker must be able to monitor the entire initial key exchange.
 An attacker who starts monitoring wireless traffic while clients are already connected will not be able to gather the proper data to crack the WPA encryption.
 However, it is relatively simple for an attacker to create a denial-of-service condition by sending disassociation packets to the clients.
 The clients then disconnect and reconnect, re-authenticating in the process and enabling attackers to view the needed data.